omgwenxx/microbiome/README.md

 python main.py decompress data
 ```

-**Again attention:** The files downloaded are quite big (up to 200-300 GB), make sure to have enough Disk Space.
+**Again attention:** The files downloaded are quite big (up to 200-300 GB), make sure to have enough disk space.

 If files are not unzipped by the framework, you can unzip them manually by running the following shell commands:
 ```